drenmullafetahu/news-app/README.md

 ## Installation

-In order to run application you have two options:
+In order to run the application you have two options:
 ### Option A
 #### Seperate
 You can run the apps (Front end and Backend seperately)